 In developing countries, activities are often backed by grants from governments, the European Commission, the UN specialized agencies or other international organisations.
 Funds also come from donations or benefactors’ contributions to the Order of Malta’s activities.

 Where is the Order based?

-After the loss of the island of Malta, the Order settled permanently in Rome, Italy, in 1834.
-Its two headquarters, granted with extraterritoriality, are the Magistral Palace in Via dei Condotti 68 – where the Grand Master resides and Government Bodies meet – and the Magistral Villa on the Aventine.
-The latter hosts the Grand Priory of Rome – an ancient institution which is made up of the Order’s members in Central Italy – and the Embassy of the Order to the Italian Republic.
+The Order of Malta settled permanently in Rome, Italy, in 1834.
+Its two institutional seats, granted extraterritorial rights, are the Magistral Palace on Via dei Condotti – where the Grand Master resides and Government Bodies meet – and the Magistral Villa on the Aventine.
+The latter hosts the Grand Priory of Rome – which is made up of the Order’s members in Central Italy – and the Embassy of the Sovereign Order to the Italian Republic.